What is Psychological ED: Causes and Treatments

 Anxiety

-And as mentioned above, an increase in sympathetic tone inhibits an erection.
+As mentioned above, an increase in sympathetic tone inhibits an erection process.

 Abnormal Anxiety levels might also impair sexual and emotional relations with your partner.

-As a result, it can further cause communication issues, hindering your erectile functioning.
+As a result, it can further cause communication issues, widening the gap between partners.

 Depression

-In a research study by The Journal of Sexual Medicine, impotence’s possibility increases by 39% in Depression patients.
+In a research study, impotence’s possibility increases by 39% in Depression patients.

 There are various ways in which Depression can directly or indirectly lead to ED.